711mangela/git-basics-project/README.md

 # My first git project
-# It' a new commit.
+# It's a new commit.